-What PowerBuilder supportsPowerBuilder supports SQL CREATE TYPE and CREATE TABLE statements for Oracle user-defined types (objects) in the ISQL view of the Database painter.
+PowerBuilder supports SQL CREATE TYPE and CREATE TABLE statements for Oracle user-defined types (objects) in the ISQL view of the Database painter.
 It correctly handles SQL SELECT, INSERT, UPDATE, and DELETE statements for user-defined types in the Database and DataWindow painters.

-What you can do This means that using the Oracle native database interfaces in PowerBuilder, you can:
+This means that using the Oracle native database interfaces in PowerBuilder, you can:

-Do this In Use Oracle syntax to create user-defined types Database painter Use Oracle syntax to create tables with columns that reference user-defined types Database painter View columns in Oracle tables that reference user-defined types Database painter Manipulate data in Oracle tables that have user-defined Database painter types DataWindow painter DataWindow objects Export Oracle table syntax containing user-defined types to a log file Database painter Invoke methods DataWindow painter (Compute tab in SQL Toolbox) Example Here is a simple example that shows how you might user-defined types in PowerBuilder. create and use Oracle
+Do this In Use Oracle syntax to create user-defined types Database painter Use Oracle syntax to create tables with columns that reference user-defined types Database painter View columns in Oracle tables that reference user-defined types Database painter Manipulate data in Oracle tables that have user-defined Database painter types DataWindow painter DataWindow objects Export Oracle table syntax containing user-defined types to a log file Database painter

+Do this In

+Invoke methods DataWindow painter

+(Compute tab in SQL

+Toolbox)

+Example

+Here is a simple example that shows how you might create and use Oracle user-defined types in PowerBuilder.